SAP/ui5-typescript/README.md

 ### Where can I find release notes or news about changes in the UI5 type definitions?

+In short: [here](releasenotes.md).
 There is not *one specific* changelog for the type definitions, as they are influenced by changes in three different areas:
 1. the **JSDoc** across all UI5 code, which is the source of API information
 2. the UI5 JSDoc **parser** (extending the original JSDoc parser), which parses and processes the JSDoc
 3. the UI5 **type generator**, which turns the processed API information into TypeScript type definitions